robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

    call pybot --variable BROWSER:IE --name IE --log none --report none --output out\ie.xml login call rebot --name Login --outputdir out --output login.xml out\fx.xml out\ie.xml

-In the next examples, JAR files under the :path:`lib` directory are put into CLASSPATH before starting the test execution.
+In the next examples, jar files under the :file:`lib` directory are put into ``CLASSPATH`` before starting the test execution.
 In these examples, start-up scripts require that paths to the executed test data are given as arguments.
 It is also possible to use command line options freely, even though some options have already been set in the